Brand New Homes – Tips and Insider Information

 New Construction- What To Do To Protect Yourself

 - Find a Realtor with building experience.
-Ex-contractors, Ex-engineers, inspectors, etc. are the best.
-If you can’t find one in your city call us.
-We may be able to find one for you or we may know one depending on where you are.
+Ex-contractors, Ex-engineers, home inspectors, etc., are the best.
+If you can’t find one in your city, call us.
+We will find one for you, or we may know one depending on where you are looking.

 - You cannot do anything about warranties or building inspectors.
-You just need to be aware.
+You need to be aware.
 Reversed window panes cost you thousands in heating and cooling bills.
-Know that when you sell your home that the buyer will have an inspector.
-If things are found beyond the warranty period you get to foot the bill and it will cost a LOT more than an inspection would have.
+Low “freon levels” also cost you money each month.
+Know that when you sell your home, the buyer will have an inspection.
+If things are found beyond the 1-2 year warranty periods, you get to foot the bill.
+Repairs and utility bills cost A LOT more than an inspection would have.

 With How Quickly Homes Are Built, It’s Up To You To Protect Yourself!

 This blog was written by Terri Grosse.
-Terri drafted her building engineer fiancee, now husband, Kurt Grosse to join her selling real estate in 1996.
-Since then they protect their home buyers and sellers in every way they can.
+Terri and her partner and former Nevada building engineer husband, Kurt Grosse, are 25+ year Las Vegas real estate agents.
+Their goal is to protect their home buyers and sellers in every way they can.
 With how quickly homes are built in Southern Nevada, their skills and knowledge are invaluable.
-Call or text with questions or for a housing consultation today 702-750-7599.
+Call or text Terri and Kurt with questions or to schedule a housing consultation today at 702-750-7599.

 (There are New Construction Home Search Links on every page)